schandrasekhar/paxos-repo/README.md

 `vi package.json` and update the amount for the `gifts` script command with the required amount

 For now the in memory model use case is uncommented, to see the stream use case one uncomment that one to print the result

+I have added test cases which are in `paxos-repo/gifts-example/find-pair-test.js` file